What Is an Emergency Room Doctor?

 Conclusion

-We heavily advise against making these vital decisions without some sort of guidance or advice.
-The chances of you sticking to the decisions you make for the long haul increase drastically with some type of guidance.
+We strongly advise against making these vital decisions without some sort of guidance.
+With some type of guidance, the chances of you sticking to the decisions you make for the long haul increase drastically.

 We offer several programs for future doctors to help them along the way.
-Aside from mentoring and studies abroad, we also offer several different internships.
+In addition to mentoring and studying abroad, we also offer several different internships.